kr55/azure-elastic-jobs-manager-docs/docs/features/manage-targetgroup.md

 ### Steps to Create a Target Group
  1. **Enter the Target Group Name**: Enter a unique name for your new target group.
- 2. Click on the `Create target group` button after entering the desired name.
-The system will validate if a similar named group exists or not, ensuring uniqueness.
+ 2. Click the `Create target group` button after entering the desired name.
+The system will validate if the similar named group exists or not, ensuring uniqueness.